Jochen Zeitz

-Jochen Zeitz (born 6 April 1963) is a businessman best known for his work as Chairman, President and CEO of Harley-Davidson, Inc. and Chairman of LiveWire Inc.

-Previously Zeitz served as the Chairman and CEO of Puma for 18 years.
+Jochen Zeitz (born 6 April 1963) is a former businessman who served as the chairman and CEO of Puma for 18 years, and served as chairman, president and CEO of Harley-Davidson and LiveWire.
 He also served as a board member of Kering, the luxury goods company and chaired their sustainability committee, for whom he developed its global sustainability strategy.
 Zeitz is currently a board member of The B Team and Cranemere.

 Zeitz previously served on the board of Wilderness Safaris and on the board of the Kenya Wildlife Service (KWS) for three years from 2019 to 2022.
 Zeitz is also the co-founder of The B Team with Richard Branson, and the Zeitz Museum of Contemporary Art Africa.

 Early life and education

 Zeitz was born on 6 April 1963 in Mannheim, Germany.
 He studied in Germany, Italy, France, and the United States, and graduated from the European Business School in International Marketing and Finance.